Atlanta: How To Spend 24 Hours In Atlanta, Georgia

 I stayed at the Hotel Indigo which is right by the airport in College Park before I went on my trip up to the northeast part of Georgia.
 The hotel was conveniently located right by the MARTA Station.
 I don’t know how safe it is at night but during the day, it was easy and convenient to get into the city.
 If you have an extended layover in Atlanta before traveling off to another destination, this hotel is convenient, clean, and sufficient.

-The walk to the MARTA station was about 5 minutes and was simple getting a ticket to ride the train.
-I used Google Maps to map out my destination and it gave me clear instructions of which stop to get out at and what bus to connect to.
+The walk to the MARTA station was about 5 minutes and it was simple getting a ticket to ride the train.
+I used Google Maps to map out my destination and it gave me clear instructions on which stop to get out at and what bus to connect to.
 One way into the city was $3.50.

 If you’re staying in downtown Atlanta and want to conserve money, you can catch the MARTA at the airport.
 If you prefer, Atlanta is very Uber friendly.
 Obviously, there are taxis in Atlanta but I did not take any during my visit.